Open Score CIC

 Family-focused events

 Families are central to our work.
-We provide family-friendly performances and events, enabling disabled participants and their families to share high-quality cultural experiences together in welcoming, sensory-friendly environments.
-These events strengthen bonds and create lasting memories through shared musical experiences.
+We provide family-friendly performances and events, enabling disabled participants and their families to share high-quality cultural experiences together in welcoming, sensory-friendly environments, strengthening bonds through shared musical experiences.

 Professional development for musicians